paymasters-io/contracts/README.md

 ### Off-Chain Identifier

-Each paymaster has a corresponding off-chain identifier (**metadata**) that is uploaded to IPFS.
+Each paymaster has a unique identifier that is used to identify it off-chain.
+This identifier is used to identify the paymaster in the paymaster registry.
-It is just to simplify the aggregation of usable gas sponsors for visual purposes (**app-ui/dashboard**).

 ### Access Control

 **[paymasters.io](https://paymasters.io)** core contract uses a **schema-based** approach.

-It introduced a schema-based approach for enabling access control features in a paymaster.
-By default, each paymaster core contract has three access control rules corresponding to the following:
+It uses a **role-based** access control system to manage access to the core contract functions.

 - ERC20 gating
 - nonce limiting